 There are even organizations tasked solely with providing locum tenens opportunities to physicians looking to travel and healthcare facilities looking to fill staffing needs during the summertime or over the holidays.

-There is such a widespread proliferation of EMRs and EHRs, and of such great variety, that many locum tenens physicians simply fail to understand use the solutions effectively.
+There is such a wide variety of EMRs and EHRs that many locum tenens physicians with extensive experience using different programs simply fail to understand how to use the solutions effectively, immediately putting a hold on workplace productivity.

 The solutions to this issue entail finding a simpler solution than an EMR or EHR when attempting to weave locum tenens staffing into the normal, everyday routines and practices of a healthcare facility.

-Learning to do these things is better sooner rather than later, and, as is the case with most rapidly changing industries, setting the tone for change will help facilities get ahead.
+Learning to do these things is the most effective when done sooner rather than later.
+As is the case with most rapidly changing industries, it sets the tone for change that will help facilities get ahead.
 This truism is especially real given the degree to which privatization and competition has gripped the healthcare industry.

 Handling Medical Supplies Price Fluctuations

-One of the benefits of effective information management in healthcare clinics involves relying on solutions that will help these facilities from hemorrhaging money in the form of opportunity costs.
+One of the benefits of effective information management in healthcare clinics involves relying on solutions that will prevent these facilities from hemorrhaging money in the form of opportunity costs.

-If a clinic does not use document storage systems to reduce administrative costs, the increase in price of direct care technologies will be economically unobtainable for smaller clinics providing more tailored, personal care.
+If a clinic does not use document management systems to reduce administrative costs, the increase in price of direct care technologies will be economically unobtainable for smaller clinics providing more tailored, personal care.

 This scenario illustrates how cost adjustments and pricing models are an extremely delicate balance in the healthcare industry, but can be leveraged appropriately with the right solutions in place.